The intrinsic stable normal cone: Introduction

-In case $[\phi]$ admits a global resolution $(F_1\to F_0)\to\L_{Z/B}$, the virtual fundamental class is defined by embedding $\mfC_Z$ in the quotient stack $[F^1/F^0]$ ($F^i:=F_i^\vee$), pulling back $\mfC_Z$ via the quotient map $F^1\to [F^1/F^0]$, which gives the subcone $\mfC(F_\bullet)\subset F^1$, and then intersecting with the zero-section:
+In case $[\phi]$ admits a global resolution $(F_1\to F_0)\to\L_{Z/B}$, the virtual fundamental class is defined by embedding $\mfC_Z$ in the quotient stack $[F^1/F^0]$ ($F^i:=\V(F_i)$), pulling back $\mfC_Z$ via the quotient map $F^1\to [F^1/F^0]$, which gives the subcone $\mfC(F_\bullet)\subset F^1$, and then intersecting with the zero-section:

-Here $[\mfC(F_\bullet)]$ is the fundamental class associated to the closed subscheme $\mfC(F_\bullet)$ of $F^1$.
+Here $F^i\to Z$ is the vector bundle dual to $F_i$ and $[\mfC(F_\bullet)]$ is the fundamental class associated to the closed subscheme $\mfC(F_\bullet)$ of $F^1$.
 If one wishes to extend this type of construction to more general cohomology theories, there may be a problem in even defining the fundamental class $[\mfC(F_\bullet)]$.
 For instance, in algebraic cobordism $\Omega_*$, fundamental classes of arbitrary schemes do not exist \cite[\S3]{LevineFund}.

 The main point of this paper is to reinterpret the constructions of the intrinsic normal cone, its fundamental class, and the virtual fundamental class associated to a perfect obstruction theory in the setting of motivic homotopy theory.
-Rather than taking a DM or Artin stack as our basic object, we work in the $G$-equivariant setting, following the current state of affairs in motivic stable homotopy theory.
-We will assume that $G$ is {\em tame} in the sense of \cite{Hoyois6}; this includes the case of finite \'etale group schemes of order prime to all residue characteristics, or reductive group schemes in characteristic zero.
-For the full theory, we will also need to assume that the base-scheme $B$ is affine and the $G$-scheme $Z$ carrying the perfect obstruction theory is $G$-quasi-projective over $B$, in other words, there is a equivariant locally closed immersion $Z\hookrightarrow \P_B(\sF)$ for some locally free coherent sheaf $\sF$ on $B$, with $G$-action.
+Rather than taking a DM or Artin stack as our basic object, we work in the $G$-equivariant setting, following the current state of the art in motivic stable homotopy theory, for which unfortunately a suitable theory for stacks is not yet available.
+We will assume that $G$ is {\em tame} in the sense of \cite{Hoyois6}; this includes the case of a split torus, a finite \'etale group scheme of order prime to all residue characteristics, or a reductive group scheme in characteristic zero.
+For the full theory, we will also need to assume that the base-scheme $B$ is affine and the $G$-scheme $Z$ carrying the perfect obstruction theory is $G$-quasi-projective over $B$.